The Mathematics of Dataflow Analysis: Lattices, Fixpoints, and Semirings

 There is an important nuance here: standard semiring theory typically assumes finite sums.
 However, because dataflow analysis relies on complete lattices to guarantee fixpoints over potentially infinite domains, we technically operate within a complete semiring, where the $\oplus$ operator is well-defined over infinite sets of paths.

 More concretely, in this idempotent semiring $(R,\oplus,\otimes,0,1)$, $\oplus$ aggregates alternative paths (think union or meet depending on ordering), and $\otimes$ composes effects along a path (function composition or relational composition).
-The Kleene star $x^*$ algebraically summarizes iteration over cycles2.
+The Kleene star $x^$ algebraically summarizes iteration over cycles2 (note that this is a *descriptive device: real analyses almost never compute the star in closed form, instead recovering the same least fixpoint through worklist iteration to a stable point).
 For PL architects, this layer formalizes the difference between “what a single path does” and “what the set of all paths does”, providing a language for reasoning about precision and expressiveness of analyses.

 3. The Meta Layer